 May 9, 2019 – Giuliani plans trip to Kyiv as part of pressure campaign

 Giuliani tells the New York Times he plans to travel to Kyiv and meet with President-elect Zelenskyy to urge him to investigate the Bidens as well as Ukrainians who might have worked with Hillary Clinton’s campaign to reveal the Manafort information.
+Giuliani also says his pitch to Ukrainian officials is “that information will be very, very helpful to my client, and may turn out to be helpful to my government.”
 “We’re not meddling in an election, we’re meddling in an investigation, which we have a right to do,” Giuliani tells the newspaper.
 “There’s nothing illegal about it,” he said.
 “Somebody could say it’s improper.”

 The newspaper notes the trip is “part of a months-long effort by the former New York mayor and a small group of Trump allies working to build interest in the Ukrainian inquiries.
 Their motivation is to try to discredit the special counsel’s investigation; undermine the case against Paul Manafort, Mr. Trump’s imprisoned former campaign chairman; and potentially to damage Mr. Biden, the early front-runner for the 2020 Democratic presidential nomination.”
 The news ignites a firestorm of bipartisan condemnation that Giuliani is improperly seeking the help of a foreign government to benefit Trump’s re-election campaign.

 In a later editorial for the Washington Post (on Sept.
 21, 2019), former Ukrainian anti-corruption activist and member of Parliament Serhiy Leshchenko writes: